Local malls, other businesses prepare to reopen

-WATAUGA — Local retail businesses are preparing to reopen on May 8 under Phase 1 of Gov. Roy Cooper’s plan for reopening the state following COVID-19-related shutdowns and restrictions.
+WATAUGA — Local retail businesses prepared to reopen on May 8 under Phase 1 of Gov. Roy Cooper’s plan for reopening the state following COVID-19-related shutdowns and restrictions.
 However, in Phase 1, stores are limited to 50 percent of their regular capacities.

-Boone Area Chamber of Commerce President and CEO David Jackson said that, under this restriction, customers can “expect to be asked to wait outside at times if a store is busy.”

 On May 6, the Tanger Outlets in Blowing Rock announced that while the shopping center is open from 11 a.m. until 7 p.m. daily, “individual retailer store hours will continue to vary” during the phased reopening of the state.